user-docs/userdocs_clients/docs/process_menu.md

 `/processes`

-Displays the processes for the currently selected version.
+Displays the processes for the selected version.